As the

 monetary and fiscal constraints set for the Euro area.

-1990s, has also contributed to the difficulties in stimulating
+the 1990s, has also contributed to the difficulties

-European recovery.
-In Japan, on the other hand, despite
+in stimulating European recovery.
+In Japan, on the

-the Bank of Japan's policy of zero interest rates,
+other hand, despite the Bank of Japan's policy of

-and within regions.
-In general, the latter can be linked
+between and within regions.
+In general, the latter

-to the differences in the policy choices made by them.
+can be linked to the differences in the policy choices

 The East Asian region as a whole proved less susceptible

-the industrialized world in 2002.
-However, with a sharp
+in the industrialized world in 2002.
+However, with

-drop in growth or outright recession in most of the
+a sharp drop in growth or outright recession in most

-major economies in the region, output declined in Latin
+of the major economies in the region, output declined

-On the other hand, performance in Africa was largely
+the 1980s.
+On the other hand, performance in Africa

-independent of the impact of the US downturn in 2001
+was largely independent of the impact of the US downturn

-and more closely linked to demand conditions in Europe.
+in 2001 and more closely linked to demand conditions

-Thus, the region benefited little from the upswing in
+in Europe.
+Thus, the region benefited little from

-to have a major impact on economic performance.
-The
+continued to have a major impact on economic performance.

-global slowdown, inspite of the fact that many of these
+the global slowdown, inspite of the fact that many

-economies belonging to the Eastern Europe and the Commonwealth
+of these economies belonging to the Eastern Europe

-of Independent States (CIS) have high dependence on
+and the Commonwealth of Independent States (CIS) have

 Capital Accumulation, Economic